Updated October 2020

-A: Please ask your GP to see the GIC website advice page (link below) which asks them to continue your prescription and just organise monitoring blood tests once they are able to after the COVID situation has settled.
-Read more on our GP advice page
+A: Please ask your GP to see the GIC website and our Coronavirus advice page (link above) which asks them to continue your prescription and organise monitoring blood tests as soon as is possible.

 Q: There were abnormalities on my last blood tests.

-Q: I can’t get appointments for the practice nurse to administer my testosterone (Sustanon or Enanthate) injections.
+Q: I can’t get appointments for the practice nurse to administer my testosterone (Sustanon or Enantate) injections.

 Q: I can’t get appointments for the practice nurse to administer my Nebido injections.

 A: You can be reassured that Nebido is a long-acting testosterone formulation.
 Therefore, it is unlikely that testosterone levels will drop out of target range if an injection is delayed by a few weeks.
 However, we do not recommend that the injections are given early.
-If there are problems accommodating these injections then it is advisable for your GP to switch you over to testosterone gel.
-Your GP should follow the advice on our GP advice page.
+You cannot self-inject Nebido.
+It must be given by a trained healthcare professional in a healthcare setting.
+If there are problems accommodating these injections then it is advisable for your GP to switch you over to testosterone gel (see link to GP advice as above).

 Q: I can’t get an appointment for my GP practice to administer my Decapeptyl / Zoladex / Prostap injection.

 A: It is fine to delay the injections even by several weeks as the effect is long-lasting.
-If they are unable for a longer period than this then you could ask your GP to provide Finasteride 5mg per day.Your GP should follow the advice on our GP advice page.
+If there are repeated delays, or the delay is longer than a few weeks, then you could ask your GP to consider other alternatives which we have outlined on our website (GP to see website advice at link above).

 Q: What if my treatment is paused for a long time?

-A: Physical harm is unlikely to occur if your hormone therapy is temporarily reduced or stopped.
+A: This should not occur because most NHS services and GP practices are now able to provide a more normal service.
+We are advising GPs to continue and maintain your hormone therapy as per our recommendations and clinical guidelines.
+This is because we know that delays and disruption to hormone therapy may affect your wellbeing and mental health.
+However, it is important to note that physical harm is unlikely to occur if your hormone therapy is temporarily reduced or stopped.
 There may be a slight return of characteristics of birth assigned sex but these should revert when hormone therapy resumes.
 For people who have had genital reconstructive surgery, physical health complications are unlikely unless you are off hormone therapy for more than two years.

-Q: What if my pharmacist has not got my usual medication?
+Q: What if there are problems getting my usual medication?

-Q: What can I do to ensure I am taking my hormone treatment safely during this time?
+Q: What can I do to look after myself and ensure I am taking my hormone treatment safely during this time?

-Phone your GP rather than going in, to check what the situation is with their capacity at this time, for example when to do your injections and blood tests.
+- Phone your GP rather than going in, to check what the situation is with their capacity at this time – eg to do your injections and blood tests.